Kama La Mackerel: Translation

+The Rage Letters, their 2023 translation of Valérie Bah's short story collection Les Enragé.e.s, was shortlisted for the 2024 Lambda Literary Award for Transgender Fiction.

 Awards

 La Mackerel is a recipient of a Canada Council for the Arts Joseph S. Stauffer prize for emerging artists and was shortlisted as a finalist for the Dayne Ogilvie Prize for LGBTQ Canadian writers in 2021.